Want to know how to build a successful freelance design career? Get exclusive tips from the experts, including designer Jessica Walsh.

-Scott Wrightson is the Art Director at Aussie design agency Smack Bang Designs.
+Scott Wrightson is the Art Director at Aussie design agency Smack Bang.
 A trendy, modern creative agency focused on helping brands develop their unique visual identity, Smack Bang is all about building and elevating future brands to allow them to disrupt the status quo and make change for good.

 In everything they do, Smack Bang aims to spark engagement and connection between brand and consumer, driven by strategic insight, succinct storytelling and boundary-pushing design.
 Here are some of Scott’s most valuable insights for emerging designers to get their foot in the door…